f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

 Network Settings - > Port Groups
 --------------------------------

 Before configuring any interfaces, VLANs, or LAG’s you’ll need to configure the portgroups so that physical interfaces on the blade are configured for the proper speed and bundling.
 The portgroup component is used to control the mode of the physical port.
 This controls whether the port is bundled or unbundled and the port speed.
 The term portgroup is used rather than simply Port because some front panel sockets may accept different types of SFPs.
-Depending on the portgroup mode value, a different FPGA version is loaded, and the speed of the port is adjusted accordingly (this will require a reboot of the blade).
+Depending on the portgroup mode value, a different FPGA bitstream version is loaded, and the speed of the port is adjusted accordingly (this will require a reboot of the blade).
 The portgroup components are created by the system, based on the type of the blades installed.
 The user can modify the portgroup mode.

 .. image:: images/initial_setup_of_velos_chassis_partitions/image54.png
   :width: 45%